EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Terminology ## {#terminology}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
-These words may also appear in this document in lowercase, absent their normative meanings.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}; group communication for CoAP {{RFC7390}}; COSE and counter signatures {{RFC8152}}.